leafac/leafac.com/playing-the-game-with-plt-redex/limitations.md

             #t)
 ```

-* * *

 Similarly, PLT Redex does not include patterns for data structures other than S-expressions, for example, hashes and sets.
 One workaround is the same as before, to `unquote`, but models that `unquote` too often quickly become unreadable.
-The best solution is to approximate these data structures using S-expressions, for example, hashes become association lists<label class="margin-note"><input type="checkbox"><span markdown="1">Lists of pairs.</span></label> and sets become lists.
+The best solution is to approximate these data structures using S-expressions, for example, hashes become association lists (lists of pairs) and sets become lists.
 The downside of this approach is that the model must provide utilities for manipulating these data structures (adding elements, looking up, and so forth) while guaranteeing the invariants, for example, that set elements are distinct.

 Metaparameters
 ==============

 It is common for papers to include a series of definitions which rely on a parameter that remains the same, for example, a parameter that indicates how to allocate addresses.
 When the context is evident, papers often omit these parameters to improve readability.
 Because they are parameters in the guest language, we call them *metaparameters*.
-PLT Redex has no support for metaparameters: we must clutter the definitions by passing them around explicitly.<label class="margin-note"><input type="checkbox"><span markdown="1">There are a few [other alternatives](https://groups.google.com/forum/#!topic/racket-users/cGRMPIoEZas) but they all have their downsides.</span></label> Racket includes a feature to solve the issue, [parameters](https://docs.racket-lang.org/guide/parameterize.html), and we can use them with `unquote`, but then our definitions are no longer *pure*, they may output different results when given the same (explicit) inputs, so we must [turn off PLT Redex’s cache](https://docs.racket-lang.org/redex/The_Redex_Reference.html#%28def._%28%28lib._redex%2Freduction-semantics..rkt%29._caching-enabled~3f%29%29), aggravating the [performance issue](#performance).
+PLT Redex has no support for metaparameters: we must clutter the definitions by passing them around explicitly or resort to one of a few [other workarounds](https://groups.google.com/forum/#!topic/racket-users/cGRMPIoEZas), but they all have their downsides.
+Racket includes a feature to solve the issue, [parameters](https://docs.racket-lang.org/guide/parameterize.html), and we can use them with `unquote`, but then our definitions are no longer *pure*, they may output different results when given the same (explicit) inputs, so we must [turn off PLT Redex’s cache](https://docs.racket-lang.org/redex/The_Redex_Reference.html#%28def._%28%28lib._redex%2Freduction-semantics..rkt%29._caching-enabled~3f%29%29), aggravating the [performance issue](#performance).

 Parallel Reduction
 ==================